A donkey carrying Shelter boxes

 Across East Africa, almost 20 million people have been affected by the drought.
 More than one million people are displaced, and many of them are on the move as they desperately search for food.

 ShelterBox is responding.
-We’re providing tarpaulins, rope, and other essential items to help thousands of people build temporary shelter in the Somali region of Ethiopia.
+We’re providing tarpaulins, rope, and other essential items to help thousands of people build temporary shelter in Ethiopia and Somalia.

 References: NRDC, NOAA, UN